inosms/telebotlog/README.md

 `ls /home/magic | telelog send homegroup`

-This sends the output of the `ls` command to all receivers listed in homegroup.
+This sends the output of the `ls` command to all receivers listed in homegroup via telegram.

 One could for example use this to start a lengthy process on a remote ssh server and be notified when it is finished.